BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 Even worst, the intersection operation for axis-line piece combination would require double dispatching which is not supported by C++.
 Although, the strategy (or visitor) design pattern or double dispatch idiom could easily solve the problem, these kind of problems are the sign of a bad design practice.
-This is the 2nd biggest mistake that the behavioral analysis is considered to be belonging to the function-oriented approach and is forgotten/neglected during the object-oriented approach.
+This is the **2nd crucial mistake** that the behavioral analysis is considered to be belonging to the function-oriented approach and is forgotten/neglected during the object-oriented approach.
 If the developer has considered the behaviors of the two entities, she would have realized that the line piece is a bounded geometry